CTEC3905/lectures/guest-lecture-3.md

 ## CONTENT STRATEGY **01**
 <!-- .slide: class="crammed" -->

-> “when you’re designing a website, you should think about your content first.”
+> “when you’re designing a website, you should think about your **content first**.”
 >
-> “we often created sites without thinking about strategy at all … we would first design a site that looked nice and matched our branding.
-Next, we made a list of all the stuff we wanted to put on the site (content), and then tried to fit all of our stuff into the newly designed site.”
+> “we often created sites **without thinking** about strategy at all … we would first design a site that looked nice and matched our branding.
+Next, we made a list of all the stuff we wanted to put on the site (content), and then **tried to fit** all of our stuff into the newly designed site.”

 <small>Clarissa Peterson (2014), [Learning Responsive Web Design](http://www.learningrwd.com/)</small>